DEMCON/libstored/README.rst

    plots.
 It offers streams to have a sort of stdout redirection or debugging output from your application.
 The protocol is ASCII based, and usable via PuTTY, for example.
-However, there is GUI and CLI implementation available, which can be extended easily to build your custom (Qt) debugging GUI.
+However, there is GUI and CLI implementation available, which can be extended easily to build your custom debugging GUI.

 See next sections for details, but the following is worth to mention here: